Technigo/project-movies/README.md

 On the MovieDetails page, we did a new fetch according to the id of the movie that the user has clicked on.
 It is determined which movie it is by the use of params.

 A lot of time has gone into this project's styling as well: We used mainly Flexboxes to resize the movie cards depending on the device.
 We also learned more about hovering effects showing text.
+We were also able to add a loading spinner.

 If we had more time, we would like to continue to add more details and capacities to the site: not found customized site, other movie lists classified per genre, etc.